 The following steps will guide you on how to execute a test case and obtain a detailed analytical report based on the execution.

-Step 3: Next, you are required to choose the Version of the Bot that you want to test.
-Based on the version selected, please ensure that you have valid authorization tokens for the bot to make the service calls that would be part of the test case.
+- Step 3: Next, you are required to choose the Version of the assistant that you want to test.
+Based on the version selected, please ensure that you have valid authorization tokens for the assistant to make the service calls that would be part of the test case.

 Interpreting Test Results